This tutorial is part of the Bytebase Terraform Provider series:

 ])

-# Rule 1: Warn about nullable columns
+# Rule 1: Column nullability - warn about nullable columns to improve data integrity

 rules {